Black Pepper

 Overview

-Black pepper is one of the most widely traded and consumed spices in the world, with a presence in culinary traditions spanning South Asia, Southeast Asia, Europe, Africa, and the Americas.
-Often referred to historically as the "king of spices," it has featured prominently in trade routes and food cultures for thousands of years.
-Its role in global cuisine is deeply established, and it also appears in a variety of traditional health and wellness narratives across multiple cultural frameworks.
-This page is educational and does not recommend use for any condition.
+Black pepper is one of the most widely traded and consumed spices in the world, with a presence in culinary traditions across South Asia, Southeast Asia, Europe, Africa, and the Americas.
+Often called the "king of spices," it shaped historical trade routes and has flavored food for thousands of years.
+Most people meet black pepper simply as a seasoning, but it also appears in traditional food-health narratives across several cultural frameworks, and its pungent compound piperine has become a recurring subject in food chemistry and pharmacology.

 What it is